 - Typical Carcinoid (TC) low grade neuroendocrine tumour (NET)

 - Atypical Carcinoid (AC) mid-grade neuroendocrine tumour (NET)

 Although Thymic Neuroendocrine Cancers can show slow-moderate growth (approximately 20%), the majority are NEC and therefore benefit from early diagnosis and intervention to either remove or try to control rapid growth rate.

 Up to 20% may present with signs of Cushings syndrome : where your body makes too much cortisol hormone.
 Cortisol helps to regulate blood pressure, the immune system, balance the effect of insulin to keep blood sugar normal and helps the body to respond to stress.

 It has been reported that 1 in 5 people with Thymic Neuroendocrine Cancers have an underlying, rare genetic condition (specifically, either Acromegaly or Multiple Endocrine Neoplasia 1 (MEN1).

-Causes and potential risk factors for ACC
+Causes and potential risk factors

 We do not know exactly what causes Neuroendocrine Cancer – however it is important to follow advice in leading a healthy lifestyle: eat healthily, exercise and avoid smoking and too much alcohol.